-Facelift surgery can improve many signs of aging in the lower third of the face and neck including loose or sagging skin, jowls, neck bands, and lines and wrinkles.
-During the procedure, excess fat is removed, the underlying muscles are tightened, and the skin is re-draped.
+Facelift surgery can improve many signs of aging in the lower third of the face and neck including loose or sagging excess skin, jaw line, neckbands, and lines and wrinkles.
+During the facelift procedure, Dr. Donath will remove excess fat, the underlying facial muscles are tightened, and the excess skin is re-draped.
 The result is a more youthful and rejuvenated appearance.

 Do I Need a Facelift?

-Individuals who are looking to improve the appearance of loose skin, jowls, and lines and wrinkles along the lower third of the face and neck may be good candidates for a facelift.
+Individuals who are looking to improve the appearance of loose skin, jowls, and lines and wrinkles along the lower third of the face and neck may be good candidates for a face lift.
 As with all types of surgery, it’s important that patients be in good health and be realistic in their expectations of the outcome.
 Patients should also understand the limitations of surgery.
-The facelift cannot stop the aging process or turn back the clock, but it can improve the overall facial appearance and help you to look your best.
-During your consultation, Dr. Donath will help you to decide if a facelift is right for you.
-He will consider such factors as skin type, ethnicity, individual healing, bone structure and skin elasticity when determining if you are an appropriate candidate.
-If necessary, he may recommend additional procedures to help you achieve your desired look.
-For instance, many patients will also receive facial liposuction in conjunction with the facelift.
+The face-lift plastic surgery cannot stop the aging process or turn back the clock, but it can improve the overall facial appearance and help you to look your best.

 The Facelift Procedure